psam3210/.github/topics/shortcuts-and-debugging/index.md

   console.log(h1El);
 ```

+### Rubber Ducking

+Originally coined in 1999, [rubber duck debugging](https://en.wikipedia.org/wiki/Rubber_duck_debugging) is a critical method of debugging used by nearly all programmers.
+It entails explaining, line by line, what a piece of code does to someone else (originally a rubber duck).

+The idea is that in describing what each line is supposed to do and then readin what it actually does, any errors or differences between these two becomes apparent.

 ### What To Do If You Don't Know What To Do

 With the previous situation, we knew at which points we wanted our `console.log()` to be and could reasonably point out where a bug might occur.
 But what happens when we're doing something new and don't know where errors can occur?